-This course will examine gender and sex-based discrimination as defined by the Constitution, Title VII, Title IX, and the Equal Pay Act.
-We will explore individual, pattern and practice and class action gender discrimination cases.
-Class discussions will focus on the practical considerations of litigating gender discrimination cases as well as the historic, social, economic, and psychological factors that impact representation of clients who experience gender-based discrimination in the 21st century.
-Students will be evaluated based on classroom participation and an exam.
-Adjunct Ellen Eardley currently litigates gender and race discrimination cases throughout the country.
+This course is a foundational sex and law course.
+It will examine gender and sex-based discrimination as defined by the Constitution, Title VII, Title VIII, Title IX, the Equal Pay Act, family law and criminal law.
+We will explore individual, pattern or practice, and class action sex discrimination cases.
+Class discussion will focus on practical considerations of litigating sex discrimination cases as well as the historical, social, economic, and psychological factors that impact representation of clients who experience sex-based discrimination.

 Textbooks and Other Materials

 The textbook information on this page was provided by the instructor.
 Students should use this information when considering purchases from the AU Campus Store or other vendors.
 Students may check to determine if books are currently available for purchase online.